appirio-tech/react-components/README.md

 ## Contributing

-### Code Style

-Please use `npm run lint` to make sure your code follows the proper code style specifications for ES6.

 ### Pull Requests

 To contribute to the repository, please create a feature branch off of the dev branch.
 Once you're finished working on the feature, make a pull request to merge it into dev.
 Please make sure that every pull request has passed the build checks, which appear just before the "Merge pull request" button in github.

-### Adding New Content
+### Code Style

+JavaScript
+  - Please use ES2015 syntax whenever possible
+  - Specific rules are enforced via `.eslintrc.json`
+  - Run `npm run lint` to check your code against the linter

 SCSS Files
+  - This repository uses flexbox for arranging content
+  - The use of any extra CSS libraries should be discussed with the team
   - Use SCSS syntax, but do not overly nest
   - Use variables, mixins, and classes as much as possible from our [style guide](https://github.com/appirio-tech/styles)
   - When adding media queries, nest them inside the element, rather than creating a new section